kmdalton/pymolcolorizer/README.md

 # pymolcolorizer

-Contents:
+## Contents
-1. Installation
+Installation
-2. Examples
+Examples
-3. License
+License

-1. Installing pymolcolorizer
+## Installing pymolcolorizer
   Prerequisites
     -The PyMOL molecular graphics software can be obtained from one of the following sources:
       A) https://sourceforge.net/projects/pymol/